7 Types of Arborvitae for Massive Lawn Street Appeal

 Therefore, you can use it effectively as firewood in the right types of fireplaces.
 Moreover, it has a yellowish-white hue on it, providing a wildly different color combination in comparison to most garden trees.

 Another great factor about the false arborvitae is the unique design of its leaves.
 Each leaf has a unique shade of green that resembles emeralds.
+The leaves of all arborvitae are flat with shoots all lying in a single plane.
+They tend to measure between 0.04 inches to 0.4 inches (1 mm to 10 mm).

 On top of that, it has an underside with a white and silver color combination.
 Therefore, it's a much more viable option if you want your garden to look different from the more conventional kind.